The New Pope

-The New Pope is a drama television series created and directed by Paolo Sorrentino for Sky Atlantic, HBO and Canal+.
+The New Pope is a satirical drama television series created and directed by Paolo Sorrentino for Sky Atlantic, HBO and Canal+.
 It is a continuation of the 2016 series The Young Pope, originally announced as its second season.
-The nine-episode series stars Jude Law, reprising his role as Pope Pius XIII, and John Malkovich as Pope John Paul III, the titular new pope.
-It was co-produced by European production companies The Apartment, Wildside, Haut et Court TV and Mediapro.
+The nine-episode series stars Jude Law, reprising his role as the fictional Pope Pius XIII, and John Malkovich as the fictional Pope John Paul III, the titular new pope.
+It was co-produced by European production companies The Apartment Pictures, Wildside, Haut et Court TV and Mediapro.

 The series premiered on 10 January 2020 on Sky Atlantic in Italy.